ppkgtmm/Emotion-basedSongRecommender/README.md

 A simple program to help recommending songs from selected emotion.
 In this program users can view all songs, view all emotions, see song lyrics, find song from title, add an emotion category, remove song from emotion category and get songs that are related to selected emotion.
 Also, data used by the program will be written to text files as user exits.

-This program counts the scores of each song for each emotion category using occurrence of words that belong to the emotion category.
+This program counts the scores of each song for each emotion category using occurrence of words in lyrics that belong to the emotion category.
 The song titles and lyrics as well as emotions and words describing those emotions will be supplied using text file.
 Optionally there can be an additional file provided that prevent songs from being categorized into a specific emotion category.

 ## How to run